fenago/ml-bootcamp/Lab_4.md

 we use the [sum] method from NumPy, which simply counts how many [True] values are in the array.
 It does that by first casting the Boolean array to integers and then summing it (figure 4.14).
-We already saw similar behavior in the previous chapter when we used the [mean] method.
+We already saw similar behavior in the previous lab when we used the [mean] method.